-- Receiving payments or other benefits for giving business to a firm with or through which a client's order is placed or executed: - Being the financial adviser to a company whose securities Jefferies is recommending clients buy or sell; - Providing M&A advice to a client in relation to a target which is an existing client of Jefferies; - Financing a buyer while advising a seller; - Acting for multiple clients selling similar assets at the same time; - Recommending clients buy or sell securities in a company at the same time as another part of the Group is in possession of inside information in relation to such company; - Trading proprietary positions in a financial instrument, commodity or related derivative instrument when at the same time they have information about future client orders in relation to that financial instrument, commodity or related derivative; - Being the financial adviser in relation to the same target to clients who are direct competitors of one another; - Employee personal account trading and other conflicts between the personal interests of Jefferies' officers and employees and those of its clients; and - Conflicts between recipients of investment research reports ("Research Reports") and investment banking clients (including issuers of investments covered by the Research Report concerned).
+- Having other business relationships, including investment banking relationships, with a company, or a related entity, in relation to whose securities a client is entering into transactions; - Being involved as financial adviser, broker, nominated adviser, sponsor, underwriter or otherwise in a new issue, underwriting, rights issue, takeover or similar transaction concerning an investment, or the issuer of an investment or a related investment, where existing or new shareholders are also clients of Jefferies when trading other securities; - Advising a company on a bookbuild process that involves scaling back investor demand, where investors are also clients of Jefferies; - Receiving retrocessions or product distributions when certain products or Funds are recommended to clients (subject to applicable inducement rules); - Receiving payments or other benefits for giving business to a firm with or through which a client's order is placed or executed (subject to applicable inducement rules); - Being the financial adviser to a company whose securities Jefferies is recommending clients buy or sell; - Providing M&A advice to a client in relation to a target which is an existing client of Jefferies; - Financing a buyer while advising a seller; - Acting for multiple clients selling similar assets at the same time; - Recommending clients buy or sell securities in a company at the same time as another part of the Group is in possession of inside information in relation to such company; - Trading proprietary positions in a financial instrument, commodity or related derivative instrument when at the same time they have information about future client orders in relation to that financial instrument, commodity or related derivative; - Being the financial adviser in relation to the same target to clients who are direct competitors of one another; - Employee personal account trading and other conflicts between the personal interests of Jefferies' officers and employees and those of its clients; and - Conflicts between recipients of investment research reports ("Research Reports") and investment banking clients (including issuers of investments covered by the Research Report concerned) (subject to applicable inducement rules).

-This list is not exhaustive and employees of the Companies must consider all services and activities carried out by Jefferies in order to identify any conflicts that may arise.
+This list is not exhaustive, and employees of the Company must consider all services and activities carried out by Jefferies in order to identify any conflicts that may arise.
+If in doubt, speak to your compliance officer.